Skip to main content

 Next Steps

-As you're going through the Dry Run you may find steps that you missed during the event set up or while embedding on your website.
+As you go through the Dry Run, you may find steps that you missed during the event setup or while embedding on your website.
 That's why we do Dry Runs!
 Add steps to your process to clean up these friction points.

-Once you're confident that you've made all the necessary changes, schedule another Dry Run.
-A perfect Dry Run means you're ready to start collecting registrations for your first customer facing event!
+Once confident that you've made all the necessary changes schedule another Dry Run.
+A perfect Dry Run means you're ready to collect registrations for your first customer-facing event!

 Did this answer your question?